TechGeek001/Netsec/sambasvr/README.md

     ```
 4. Exec into the Docker container
     ```
-    $ docker exec -it mysqldb bash
+    $ docker exec -it sambasvr bash
     ```
 4. Start the fake login listener in the background
     ```